solankishruti/E-commerce-store/README.md

 - JWT (JSON Web Tokens) for authentication
 - Supertest (for testing)

+## Setup Instructions

+Run "npm i" on both client and server folders

+server:
+This folder contails the node applicatoin command to run the app is npm run start it runs on 8080 port

+client:
-server folder contails the node app: command to run->  npm run start it runs on 8080 port client folder contains the client app: command to run->  npm run dev it runs on 3000 port
+This folder contains the client app command to run the app is npm run dev it runs on 3000 port

-To run node test cases: command-> npx jest
+To run node test cases of backend App please run the command-> npx jest

-Usage
+## Usage

 Once the application is running, users can: